ecological-cities/home2park/index.md

 ## Background

 Parks are important spaces for recreation and leisure in cities.
-Conventional metrics that measure the provision of parks to city residents usually summarise the park area within a given region (e.g. per capita park area).
+Conventional measures of park provision tend to rely on summaries of park area within a given region (e.g. per capita park area).
 However, there is a need to characterise the wide variety of parks (e.g. nature areas, gardens, waterfront parks, outdoor playgrounds, etc.) that serve different groups of people.
-When planning at fine spatial scales, such metrics are also limited by their coarse spatial resolution and the presence of artificial boundaries.
+When planning at fine spatial scales, such current metrics are also limited by their coarse spatial resolution and the presence of artificial boundaries.

 <br>